Shooting in the hole

 Within the hole, the level of sight alignment changes as the distance increases or decreases.
 As the threat comes closer, a precision engagement isn’t as important as a fast delivery.
 Still the rule is, deliver rounds until the threat is no longer a threat.

 I had a chance to pick the brains of three firearms experts.
 As training experts, their credentials are extensive.
 But that’s not quite as important as the fact that I know them personally and have seen them train others.
-John Hall, Dan Gray and Dr. Ron Martinelli are results-driven trainers.
+John Hall, Dan Gray and Dr. Ron Martinelli are results driven trainers.
+Their brief bios are post script.

-Gray, a retired police sergeant and lead instructor/owner of Trident Firearms Academy, told me that the “speed rock,” the rocking of the heel of the gun to bring the muzzle level just above the holster, is dead.
-He has been teaching the “high tuck” position, which differs from the original speed rock because the firing position is not over the holster, but at chest-level.
+Dan Gray told me that the “speed rock”, the rocking of the heel of the gun to bring the muzzle level just above the holster, is dead.
+He has been teaching the “high tuck” position, which differs from the original speed rock because the firing position is not over the holster, but chest-level.

 The target area, Gray continues, is also different.
 From the high tuck position, the hit zone is lower in the abdomen, rather than high up in the big blood bearing organ areas.